chipster/chipster-openshift/k3s/backup-to-s3.md

 # Chipster's built-in backup feature

 ## Introduction

 The built-in backup feature in Chipster is very much customised to our environment.
 We are using S3 compatible object storage to transfer the files and finally store a copy of the files on another archive server, which has a large storage volume.

 Consider this only a temporary solution, because we may have to rely entirely on S3 in the future because of the growing data sizes.
 Unfortunately we don’t have a concrete plan how to do efficient incremental backups on S3 yet.

 When configured properly, the Chipster's backup service dumps all three databases, compresses and uploads the files to a S3 object storage.
 Also an optional encryption can be configured.
 The file-storage service can do the same for the actual data files.

-Then we have another standalone program `BackupArchive`, which we run on a remote archive server.  it downloads the files from the S3 and stores them on a file system.
+Then we have another standalone program `BackupArchive`, which we run on a remote archive server.
+It downloads the files from the S3 and stores them on a file system.
 This enables also incremental file backups.
 BackupArchive uploads a list of successfully copied files back to S3, so that next time the file-storage service can upload only new files that have appeared after the first backup.

 These instructions will talk about Kubernetes instead of K3s, because this same information applies both to the K3s and OpenShift.
 All those share the same Kubernetes API and in this context those terms are interchangeable.